LENet: Lightweight And Efficient LiDAR Semantic Segmentation Using Multi-Scale Convolution Attention: RELATED WORK

 \section{RELATED WORK}

-With the prevalence a large-scale dataset~\cite{behley2019semantickitti, nuscenes2019, pan2020semanticposs} for the task of point cloud segmentation of autonomous driving scenes and the rapid development of deep learning, a wide range of 3D LiDAR point clouds semantic segmentation methods using deep learning have been proposed over the past years.
-Generally, they can be broadly categorized into three groups according to the representations of input data, include point, voxel and range map.
+In recent years, the availability of large-scale datasets such as SemanticKITTI~\cite{behley2019semantickitti}, NuScenes~\cite{nuscenes2019}, and SemanticPOSS~\cite{pan2020semanticposs} for the task of point cloud segmentation of autonomous driving scenes, combined with the rapid development of deep learning, has led to the proposal of a wide range of 3D LiDAR point cloud semantic segmentation methods.
+These methods can generally be categorized into four groups based on their input data representation, including point, voxel, range map, and hybrid representations.

 \textbf{Point-based methods} directly process the raw 3D point cloud without applying any additional transformation or pre-processing, which are able to preserve the 3D spatial structure information.
-The pioneering methods of this group are PointNet\cite{qi2017pointnet} and PointNet++\cite{qi2017pointnet++}, which use shared MLPs to learn the properties of each point.
+The pioneering methods of this group are PointNet\cite{qi2017pointnet} and PointNet++\cite{qi2017pointnet++}, which use shared MLPs\cite{mcclelland1987parallel} to learn the properties of each point.
 In subsequent series of works, KPConv\cite{thomas2019kpconv} develops deformable convolutions that can use arbitrary number of kernel points to learn local geometry.
 Howerver, these approaches have the disadvantages of high computational complexity and large memory consumption, which hinders them from the large-scale point cloud.
 RandLA-Net\cite{hu2020randla} adopts a random sampling strategy and uses local feature aggregation to reduce the information loss caused by random operations, which considerably improve the efficiency of point cloud processing and decrease the use of memory consumption.